jspotten/collaborate/README.md

 HTML:
-- &nbsp; is the escape sequence for adding a blank space which doesn't add a new line.
+- [&nbsp]; is the escape sequence for adding a blank space which doesn't add a new line.

 Simon Project: